macs3-project/MACS/README.md

 ## Install

-Please check the file 'INSTALL' in the distribution.
+Please check the file 'INSTALL.md' in the distribution.

 ## Usage